IBM/graph2tac/README.md

 # entry-points

 - See `g2t-train --help` to train the model
+- See `g2t-train-tfgnn --help` to train the TF-GNN model
 - See `g2t-server --help` to launch the python server for evaluation